sethvargo/vault-kubernetes-authenticator/README.md

 - `VAULT_ADDR` - the address to the Vault server, including the protocol and port (like `https://my.vault.server:8200`).
 This defaults to `https://127.0.0.1:8200` if unspecified.

-- `VAULT_CACERT` - the raw PEM contents of the CA file to use for SSL verification.
-If left unspecified, the system roots are used.
+- `VAULT_CAPEM` - the raw PEM contents of the CA file to use for SSL verification.

+- `VAULT_CACERT` - the path on disk to a single CA file to use for TSL verification.

-- `VAULT_CAPATH` - the path on disk to the contents of the CA file to use for SSL verification.
-If left unspecified, the system roots are used.
+- `VAULT_CAPATH` - the path on disk to a directory of CA files (non-recursive) to use for TLS verification.

 - `VAULT_ROLE` - **Required** the name of the Vault role to use for authentication.